Get Started with Analytics Dashboards

 My DTC Sales.

-In the running app, you have access to all the app’s dashboards in the navigation panel.
-To
+In the running app, you have access to all the app’s dashboards in the navigation list.

 The first dashboard, DTC Sales, is an overview of the key business indicators, a sort of “big picture.”
 The other dashboards provide different avenues to details about your data.
 For example, Opportunity Details lets you sort and zoom in on opportunities so you don’t miss anything.
 Regional Sales lets you see opportunity amounts by region.